-The Company's wholly-owned subsidiary, Steiner-Atlantic, leases 27,000 square feet of warehouse and office space from an affiliate of Michael S. Steiner, a director and Executive Vice President and Chief Operating Officer of the Company, pursuant to a lease agreement dated November 1, 2014, as amended.
+The Company's wholly-owned subsidiary, Steiner-Atlantic, leases 27,000 square feet of warehouse and office space from an affiliate of Michael S. Steiner, a director and Executive Vice President and Chief

+Operating Officer of the Company, pursuant to a lease agreement dated November 1, 2014, as amended.
 The lease had an initial term of three years.
 Effective November 1, 2017, the term of the lease was extended to, including renewals at the option of the Company, run through June 30, 2018.
-Monthly base rental payments under the lease are \$10,900.
+Monthly base rental payments under the lease are \$12,000.
 In addition to base rent, Steiner-Atlantic is responsible under the lease for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
-Payments under this lease totaled approximately \$65,000 during each of the six months ended December 31, 2017 and 2016.
+Payments under this lease totaled approximately \$101,000 and \$94,000 during the nine months ended March 31, 2018 and 2017, respectively.

-The Company's wholly-owned subsidiary, Western State Design, leases 17,600 square feet of warehouse and office space from an affiliate of Dennis Mack, a director and Executive Vice President of the Company, and Tom Marks, an Executive Vice President of the Company, pursuant to a lease agreement dated October 10, 2016.
-Under the lease, monthly base rental payments are \$12,000 during the initial term of the lease.
+On October 10, 2016, the Company's wholly-owned subsidiary, Western State Design, entered into a lease agreement pursuant to which it leases 17,600 square feet of warehouse and office space from an affiliate of Dennis Mack, a director and Executive Vice President of the Company, and Tom Marks, an Executive Vice President of the Company.
+Monthly base rental payments are \$12,000 during the initial term of the lease.
 In addition to base rent, Western State Design is responsible under the lease for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
 The lease has an initial term of five years and provides for two successive three-year renewal terms at the option of Western State Design.
-Payments under this lease totaled approximately \$72,000 and \$36,000 during the six months ended December 31, 2017 and 2016, respectively.
+Payments under this lease totaled approximately \$108,000 and \$66,000 during the nine months ended March 31, 2018 and 2017, respectively.

-On June 19, 2017, the Company's wholly-owned subsidiary, Martin-Ray, entered into a lease agreement, pursuant to which it leases 10,000 square feet of warehouse and office space from an affiliate of Jim Hohnstein, President of Martin-Ray, and Bill Mann, a Vice President of Martin-Ray.
-Under the lease, monthly base rental payments are \$6,000 during the initial term of the lease.
+On June 19, 2017, the Company's wholly-owned subsidiary, Martin-Ray, entered into a lease agreement pursuant to which it leases 10,000 square feet of warehouse and office space from an affiliate of Jim Hohnstein, President of Martin-Ray, and Bill Mann, a Vice President of Martin-Ray.
+Monthly base rental payments are \$6,000 during the initial term of the lease.
 In addition to base rent, Martin-Ray is responsible under the lease for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
 The lease has an initial term of three years and provides for two successive three-year renewal terms at the option of Martin-Ray.
-Payments under this lease totaled approximately \$36,000 during the six months ended December 31, 2017.
+Payments under this lease totaled approximately \$54,000 during the nine months ended March 31, 2018.

-On October 31, 2017, the Company's wholly-owned subsidiary, Tri-State, entered into lease agreements, pursuant to which it leases a total of 81,000 square feet of warehouse and office space from an affiliate of Matt Stephenson, President of Tri-State.
-Under the leases, monthly base rental payments total \$21,000 during the initial terms of the leases.
+On October 31, 2017, the Company's wholly-owned subsidiary, Tri-State, entered into lease agreements pursuant to which it leases a total of 81,000 square feet of warehouse and office space from an affiliate of Matt Stephenson, President of Tri-State.
+Monthly base rental payments total \$21,000 during the initial terms of the leases.
 In addition to base rent, Tri-State is responsible under the lease for costs related to real estate taxes, utilities, maintenance, repairs and insurance.
 Each lease has an initial term of five years and provides for two successive three-year renewal terms at the option of Tri-State.
-Payments under these leases totaled approximately \$42,000 during the six months ended December 31, 2017.
+Payments under these leases totaled approximately \$105,000 during the nine months ended March 31, 2018.